janet-dev/jewellery-designers-database-mods/README.md

 <br><br>
 Some visual analysis can be seen in the 'G-Tableau' folder.
 <br><br>
-The initial build and project queries are in folder 'G-Build plus Core and Adv Queries'.
+The initial build and project queries are in the file 'JDornan-silversmithUK-mods.sql'.
 <br><br>
-See the 'EER diagram.png' for the visual layout of the project.
+See the 'EER-Diag.png' for the visual layout of the project.
 <br><br>
-The mysqldump is 'JewelleryStore.sql' - use this to restore the database.
+The mysqldump is 'JewelleryStore_mods.sql' - use this to restore the database.
-For macOS machines see the instruction file 'mysqldump on Apple mac.rtfd'
+For macOS machines see the instruction file 'mysqldump on Apple mac - mods.rtfd' of how to create a mysqldump.
 <br><br>